 Waubonsee Community College enforces the Illinois Firearm Concealed Carry Act ("the Act") to the fullest extent of the law.
-This Act prohibits the possession of concealed firearms or other weapons on all college campuses in addition to all college controlled classrooms, all college sponsored events and at events attended while on college business, whether on or off campus.
+This Act prohibits the possession of concealed firearms or other weapons on all college campuses in addition to all college controlled classrooms, and all college sponsored events.
 Waubonsee Community College Campus Police Officers and other duly authorized law enforcement officers who are required to carry a firearm for the performance of his/her duties are exempt from this prohibition.